Craigslist Ad Poster Refuses To Shell Out More Than $300 For Purebred GSD, Gets Called Choosing Beggar By An Online Community

 Attacks from dogs like the GSD can be lethal.
 Hence the OP's expression.

-At 300 bucks, nobody probably would give this person a purebred German Shepherd Dog.
-If this ad poster intends to let their dog run around freely in their property, then we hope nobody actually sells them one.
+At 300 bucks, nobody would probably give this person a purebred German Shepherd Dog.
+If this ad poster intends to let their dog run around freely on their property, then we hope nobody actually sells them one.

-Because even if dogs are trained to only run within a property, there's a huge chance that it'll go beyond its owner's yard when triggered.
+Because even if dogs are trained to only run within a property, there's a huge chance that they'll go beyond their owner's yard when triggered.
 And they'll just be contributing to the list of dogs that get put down for becoming a public safety concern, which is heartbreaking.

 When individuals acknowledge and appreciate each other's efforts, it can enhance social bonds and encourage reciprocal generosity.